 It’s important to recognize that when you consult a book, you don’t have to read the whole thing.
 As we’ve seen, scholarly books can be long and dense, and so you can consult the sections that are most relevant to you.
 Use the table of contents to help you identify the parts that are relevant, and skim or skip sections that you don’t think will be as useful.

 One more useful type of book is a reference book.
 A reference book is a book that you consult to quickly find facts or other pieces of information, rather than reading an entire section or an entire book.
 Some common types of reference books are things like dictionaries, encyclopedias, and handbooks.
 You might use them to look up things like definitions, numeric constants, or properties of materials.
 An example is Perry’s Chemical Engineers’ Handbook which you can refer to for all kinds of information used by chemical engineers.

+Talking Head

 Now that you’ve learned about scholarly books and reference books, you are ready to start using them.
 They are a great source for the early stages of your research process and should not be overlooked!

 2.2 Finding books

+Talking Head

 If you know that you need to find some books on your topic, how can you go about finding them?
 We’ll discuss two strategies: the library catalogue and eBook collections.

+Voice Over

 Library catalogue